truschival/DigitalRooster.dev/content/pages/main.md

 draft: false
 ---

-Welcome to DigitalRooster, the Radio Alarmclock that doesn't suck, or if it does __you__ are able to improve it.
+DigitalRooster the Radio Alarmclock that doesn't suck, or if it does __you__ are able to improve it.

 # Why